 Colgate-Palmolive Company (NYSE:CL) is largely controlled by institutional shareholders who own 80% of the company

 Every investor in Colgate-Palmolive Company (NYSE:CL) should be aware of the most powerful shareholder groups.
-And the group that holds the biggest piece of the pie are institutions with 80% ownership.
-Put another way, the group faces the maximum upside potential (or downside risk).
+With 80% stake, institutions possess the maximum shares in the company.
+In other words, the group stands to gain the most (or lose the most) from their investment into the company.

-Given the vast amount of money and research capacities at their disposal, institutional ownership tends to carry a lot of weight, especially with individual investors.
-Hence, having a considerable amount of institutional money invested in a company is often regarded as a desirable trait.
+Because institutional owners have a huge pool of resources and liquidity, their investing decisions tend to carry a great deal of weight, especially with individual investors.
+As a result, a sizeable amount of institutional money invested in a firm is generally viewed as a positive attribute.

-Let's delve deeper into each type of owner of Colgate-Palmolive, beginning with the chart below.
+Let's take a closer look to see what the different types of shareholders can tell us about Colgate-Palmolive.

 What Does The Institutional Ownership Tell Us About Colgate-Palmolive?

-Colgate-Palmolive already has institutions on the share registry.
-Indeed, they own a respectable stake in the company.
-This can indicate that the company has a certain degree of credibility in the investment community.
-However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
-They too, get it wrong sometimes.
-It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
-So it is worth checking the past earnings trajectory of Colgate-Palmolive, (below).
-Of course, keep in mind that there are other factors to consider, too.
+Institutional investors commonly compare their own returns to the returns of a commonly followed index.
+So they generally do consider buying larger companies that are included in the relevant benchmark index.

+As you can see, institutional investors have a fair amount of stake in Colgate-Palmolive.
+This suggests some credibility amongst professional investors.
+But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
+When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
+When such a trade goes wrong, multiple parties may compete to sell stock fast.
+This risk is higher in a company without a history of growth.
+You can see Colgate-Palmolive's historic earnings and revenue below, but keep in mind there's always more to the story.

-Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
-We note that hedge funds don't have a meaningful investment in Colgate-Palmolive.
+Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
+Hedge funds don't have many shares in Colgate-Palmolive.
 Looking at our data, we can see that the largest shareholder is The Vanguard Group, Inc. with 9.3% of shares outstanding.
-Meanwhile, the second and third largest shareholders, hold 7.8% and 5.9%, of the shares outstanding, respectively.
+In comparison, the second and third largest shareholders hold about 7.8% and 5.9% of the stock.

 After doing some more digging, we found that the top 24 have the combined ownership of 50% in the company, suggesting that no single shareholder has significant control over the company.